scala/scala3/docs/dotc-internals/periods.md

 # Dotc's concept of time

-Conceptually, the `dotc` copmpiler's job is to maintain views of various artifacts associated with source code at all points in time.
+Conceptually, the `dotc` compiler's job is to maintain views of various artifacts associated with source code at all points in time.
 But what is *time* for `dotc`?
 In fact, it is a combination of compiler runs and compiler phases.